aimeos/laravel-cms/docs/jsonapi-start.md

 ---
 title: "Quick-Start Guide"
 permalink: /jsonapi/start/
-excerpt: "How to retrieve the data most often used from LaravelCMS"
+excerpt: "How to retrieve the data from LaravelCMS using the JSON:API"
-classes: wide
 ---

 ## Root page